nextdeveloper-nl/OAuth-Authentication-Service-v1.0/docs/authticating.md

 }
 ```

-This response means that the customer has a OneTimeEmail password grant with will accept one time use
+This response means that the customer has a OneTimeEmail password grant with one time use only.
+This way user can login with the password you provided.

+The good thing about this method is that you also validate the users email, so that you dont have to validate the user second time.